Josian2004/s3-portfolio/Individual/README.md

 Some of the most commonly used agile methods include Scrum, Kanban, and Extreme Programming (XP).

+### What are the differences between Agile and Waterfall?
+Waterfall and Agile are two different approaches to software development.
+Waterfall is a linear, step-by-step approach in which each phase of the project must be completed before the next phase can begin.
+This means that the requirements for the project are defined up front and the project is planned in detail before any work begins.

+Agile, on the other hand, is a more flexible and iterative approach to software development.
+In Agile, the requirements for the project are not defined up front, and the project is planned and developed in short, incremental cycles known as "sprints."
+This allows the team to quickly adapt to changing requirements and feedback from users.

+Overall, the main difference between these two approaches is their focus and flexibility.
+Waterfall is a more structured and planned approach, while Agile is more flexible and adaptable.
+Both approaches have their strengths and can be effective in different situations.

 ### Scrum
 Scrum is a framework for managing and completing complex projects.
 It is based on the idea of self-organizing teams, and emphasizes collaboration, continuous improvement, and regular review and adaptation of the project plan.